SRF-Audio/Wind-Forecaster/README.md

 This assumes that you have followed the steps in [Run with Docker Compose](#run-with-docker-compose) and are viewing the app at http://localhost:3000

 - Step 1: Simulating Backend Downtime
-To simulate the backend service going down, you can stop the backend container using Docker:
+To simulate the backend service going down, you can stop the backend container using the following command in your terminal:

 `docker ps | grep 'backend' | awk '{print $1}' | xargs docker kill`